This post was last updated on December 12th, 2019 at 09:04 am.

 Here are some options and possibilities that a church management software like IconCMO can give you.

-- Create a specific donation fund with a clear name that will show on donors’ quarterly/annual giving statements.
+Create a specific donation fund with a clear name that will show on donors’ quarterly/annual giving statements.
 Name them something like ‘Hurricane Harvey Relief Fund’ or ‘Houston Flood Relief’.
 All donations made to that fund will show up with dates and amounts under that fund name.
+Thus the donor can easily see how much they gave in addition to their normal giving.

-- Record non-cash donations, like clothing or canned goods.
-The proper way to handle these donations is not to record them as a dollar amount like other donations, but to record a description of what was donated.
-IconCMO handles these donations properly, so that the donor’s statement will describe what was donated and, with their receipt of what they paid, they can claim the gift on their taxes.
+The proper way to handle these donations is not to record them as a dollar amount like other donations, but to record a description of the donated item.
+IconCMO handles these donations properly, so that the donor’s statement will describe what the donated item.
+Then the donor uses their receipt of what they paid and the church statement, they can claim the gift on their taxes.

-- Is the church depositing cash into a bank account so you can pass the donations on as a lump sum to one or more relief organizations?
-Then these donations should be recorded as a liability.
+Is the church depositing cash into a bank account so you can pass the donations on as a lump sum to one or more relief organizations?
+Then record these donations as a liability.
 You can set up your accounting link so the donations are recorded as a debit to your bank account a credit to a liability.
 Learn more about using pass-through accounts in IconCMO.

 To learn more about how our seamless accounting link works and the doors it can open for your ministry, see our blog series on linking your church donations to accounting.